and mental wellbeing for children and young people

 The Resilience Framework

-Resilience Framework - Cornwall style!
+Resilience Framework in Cornwall

 There are some useful videos on our Start Now You Tube Channel including young people talking about resilience right at the start of the Headstart Programme and featuring one of the YP who helped get Headstart Kernow up and running back then... (his the one showing great resilience by doing take after take when filming) 😊 and one about online bullying created by a young person in Cornwall that was, in part, the reason we began to refocus on resilience.

-ACknowledgement: (The Resilience Framework originated from the research and work of Professor Angie Hart, Dr Derek Blincow and Helen Thomas in 2007.
+Acknowledgement: (The Resilience Framework originated from the research and work of Professor Angie Hart, Dr Derek Blincow and Helen Thomas in 2007.
 See www.boingboing.org.uk for further details).